-Get Up to Speed With AMTA's "Take Care of Your Taxes" Online Course
+Get Up-to-Speed With Taking Care of Your Taxes Online Course

-AMTA's online CE course "Taking care of Your Taxes" has been updated to reflect new IRS changes.
 We know it is critical to be current on tax reporting options and procedures.
-Whether you fill out your own taxes or utilize the services of a professional, this course will effectively guide you through the process.
+Whether you fill out your own taxes or utilize the services of a professional, this course will guide you through the process.

 Know the Rules About Paying Taxes